Sunset Boulevard (musical): Other productions

 In 2004, the first regional production of Sunset Boulevard was staged in the round at the Marriott Theatre in Chicago for a limited period and starred Paula Scrofano as Norma.
 It was the first and only regional production to be licensed by the Really Useful Group (RUG) for the next six years.
 However, in the spring of 2010, the leasing rights were finally released to regional companies and numerous productions have been staged around the United States.

 The Ogunquit Playhouse production ran from 28 July through 14 August 2010 and starred Stefanie Powers as Norma and Todd Gearhart as Joe.
 This was the first fully staged production in the U.S. in nearly a decade.
 The Ogunquit production was directed by Shaun Kerrison with choreography by Tom Kosis, featured costumes by Anthony Powell and an all new set designed exclusively for Ogunquit by Todd Ivins.

 The Arvada Center production ran from 14 September to 10 October 2010, in Denver, Colorado, the same city that launched the ill-fated first US tour in 1996.
 The show starred Ann Crumb as Norma and Kevin Earley as Joe.
 The production was directed by Rod A. Landsberry.

-The Kennedy Center production ran from 1–8 February 2023 in Washington, D.C., with Stephanie J. Block starring as Norma, Derek Klena as Joe, Nathan Gunn as Max, Auli'i Cravalho as Betty, and Michael Maliakel as Artie.
+The Kennedy Center production ran from 1–8 February 2023 in Washington, D.C., with Stephanie J. Block starring as Norma, Derek Klena as Joe, Nathan Gunn as Max, and Auli'i Cravalho as Betty.
 Schoeffler reprised the role of DeMille.
 The show ran as a limited engagement as part of the Kennedy Center's Broadway Center Stage series.

 Concert productions

 In April 2004, Petula Clark reprised her role as Norma opposite Michael Ball as Joe in a two-night concert production at the Cork Opera House in Ireland, which was later broadcast on BBC Radio 2.
 The cast also included Michael Bauer (Max), Emma Williams (Betty), Michael Xavier (Artie); the BBC Concert Orchestra was conducted by Martin Yates.
 Another two-day concert engagement took place in 2004 at the State Theatre in Sydney; Judi Connelli starred as Norma, Michael Cormick played Joe and Anthony Warlow was Max.
-The Production Company staged a slightly more elaborate version of the concert for a week in Melbourne during 2005 with Connelli again as Norma and David Campbell as Joe.
+The Production Company staged a version of the concert for a week in Melbourne during 2005 with Connelli again as Norma and David Campbell as Joe.

 A concert production of Sunset Boulevard was performed Off West End at the Alexandra Palace in June 2021.
-Ramin Karimloo starred as Joe Gillis, with Mazz Murray as Norma Desmond, Zizi Strallen as Betty Schaeffer, Jeremy Secomb as Max von Mayerling, and Sharif Afifi as Artie Green.
+Ramin Karimloo starred as Joe, with Mazz Murray as Norma, Zizi Strallen as Betty, Jeremy Secomb as Max, and Sharif Afifi as Artie.
 The production transferred to the Royal Albert Hall in London, England on 3 December 2021.
-Produced by Alpha, the concert was a fully staged production with direction by Jordan Murphy, choreography by Joanna Goodwin, and conducted by Alex Parker.
+The concert was a fully staged production with direction by Jordan Murphy, choreography by Joanna Goodwin, and conducted by Alex Parker.
 Karimloo, Murray, Strallen, and Secomb reprised their performances.